 - SD card power consumption: SD cards vary significantly in how much power they require.
 Even cards of the same model and size from the same manufacturer exhibit this variation. - Ambient temperature: Most types of batteries experience diminished performance in cold weather compared to room temperature.
 The magnitude of this effect is different for various battery chemistries.
-For example, alkaline AA batteries can have their performance reduced by 50% or more in freezing temperatures.
+For example, alkaline AA batteries can have their performance reduced by 50% or more in freezing temperatures. - Level of bat activity: For ultrasonic recording in the default triggered mode, more frequent bat activity will prompt more frequent recording, drawing more power from the batteries.
+The battery life estimates assume that 10% of the duration of each ultrasonic recording period is spent actually recording bats, with the remaining 90% of the time spent waiting for bat activity (see Assumed Levels of Bat Activity (page 59)).

-For a full table of the power consumption measurements that inform these battery life estimations, see Power Consumption and Expected Battery Life (page 190).
+For a full table of the power consumption measurements that inform these battery life estimations, see Power Consumption and Expected Battery Life (page 99).